2.2 Align local development and deployment environments

 • Enable root by setting the environment variable ROOT to TRUE, so that e.g. sudo apt-get can be used in RStudio.

-• Use a version-specific port, e.g. 3500 for R 3.5.0, 3610 for R 3.6.1 and so on, so that we can use localhost for concurrent R version instances.
+• Use a version-specific port, e.g. 4000 for R 4.0.0, 4410 for R 4.4.1 and so on, so that we can use localhost for concurrent R version instances.
+We bind the port to localhost (127.0.0.1:4410), so it is only accessible locally (see the Rocker reference).

 • For this to work w/o permission issues, the container user (rstudio) must match the UID of the host user ($UID).
+This has the effect of setting the ownership of ~/workspace on the host machine to $UID if it is not already owned by that user.

 • If we want to use Meld via the compareWith addins, we need to

-• map the DISPLAY environment variable and volume /tmp/.X11-unix
+• map the DISPLAY environment variable and volume /tmp/.X11-unix,

-• add DISPLAY to Renviron
+• add DISPLAY to Renviron,

-• install Meld
+• install Meld,

-• install dbus-x11
+• install dbus-x11.

 docker run -d --restart=always \